Welcome to my Desert Island Discs Conversation. Thanks to Margarida Lobåo. Site.

 I don’t know.
 That you learn to compartmentalise things better.
 If you push it out of your head, and that generally… Growing up in that time, you didn’t go to a psychologist.
 We’re talking many years later that I went to a psychologist.
 I could understand that.

 That compartmentalised part… I think many people just push it out of their brain.
-It becomes something useful. to at least one friend called Russell Kitson and he’s very close to me,
+It becomes something useful. to at least one friend called Russell Kitson and he’s very close to me, we grew up together, he sends me crazy messages every day, very heartwarming.

 So your school days you consider yourself Pacifico?